josevarghese/copy-link-to-heading/readme.txt

 = Will the link icons affect my website’s performance? =

 No, the plugin is lightweight and optimized for performance.
 It enqueues only the necessary scripts and styles on pages where it's needed.

+= I want some features and would like to be contribute to this plugin? = We welcome contributions!
+Feel free to create a pull request or submit a feature request on your mind.
+For bug reports and feature requests, please visit the issues section.

+= How can I contribute to this awesome plugin? =
+You can contribute to this Web Share plugin via our [GitHub repository](https://github.com/josevarghese/copy-link-to-heading/)

+= How do I report bugs and new feature suggestions? = You can report the bugs and request new features you need to see at our [GitHub repository page](https://github.com/josevarghese/copy-link-to-heading/issues)

 == Screenshots ==